orangepizza/acme-onion/acme-onion.md

 1. CSR is signed with private part of identity key the requested onion address made from.
 2. A caSigningNonce attribute that contains token Value that challenge object provided.
 3. exsistance of applicantSigningNonce attribute.
-This value SHOULD include at least 64bits of entropy from client side, but server MAY NOT verify such claim, as by nature it's imposible to verify such claim of randomness.
+This value SHOULD include random value from client side with at least 64bits of entropy, and CA MUST recommand to client do so, but servers are not expected verify such claim, as by nature it's imposible to verify such claim of randomness.